bugsnag/bugsnag-js/UPGRADING.md

 __This version contains many breaking changes__.
 It is part of an effort to unify our notifier libraries across platforms, making the user interface more consistent, and implementations better on multi-layered environments where multiple Bugsnag libraries need to work together (such as React Native).

+__As a result of upgrading, your project may see new error groups for existing errors.__ This is because JavaScript errors are grouped by comparing the surrounding code.

 ### New static interface

 In most applications, the desire is to create a single Bugsnag client – it's rare that you'd want to instantiate multiple clients.
 We've made static initialization the primary interface, so that the user experience is optimized around the main use case – creating a single client: